Risk Profile

 Survival Function Chart

-You can see the Survival Function chart from the same risk profile by clicking the SF button as shown below.
+To see the survival function for the same risk profile, click the SF button, as shown below.

 Survival Function view of the risk profile plotting P(X greater than x) for each action, the most intuitive chart for spotting stochastic dominance.